chris31415926535/covid_seir/README.md

 # Please note\!

-  - The simulation usesAnderson et al.’s (2020) initial conditions,
+  - Policy changes in physical distancing happen right away: we assume society as a whole turns on a dime, responsive to your whim.
-    which represent British Columbia.
+  - The simulation uses Anderson et al.’s (2020) initial conditions, which represent British Columbia.
   - The simulation solves the differential equations numerically (using the **deSolve** package) using a resolution of 0.1 days, and then keeps results for whole-numbered time-steps for plotting.
   - **I’m not an epidemiologist** and am not affiliated with Anderson et al. in any way.
+I just like differential equations.
   - **This is for edutainment purposes only** to learn about how physical distancing can affect COVID-19 prevalence on the population level.